 |

-2. Ward 6.5 Litre Budget Space Watering Can
+2. Budget Buy – Ward 6.5 Litre Budget Space Watering Can

 This Ward watering can is designed to be space saving can, it has a slim body, but can still hold 6.5 litres of water.
 Ideal for storing in a greenhouse or shed.
 The simple and wide filling hole makes it easy to align underneath a water butt, (sometimes when turning the water butt tap, the water sprays everywhere before being opened fully.)
 The wide neck of this watering can would catch the splashes, meaning dry feet for you!